 It is very important that all members are clear on their employment status when carrying out all work as a physiotherapist to be sure they have the appropriate indemnity in place.
-Employed members should always ensure they have an accurate job description to reflect their FCP/Advanced Practice role and responsibilities.
+Employed members should always ensure they have an accurate job description to reflect their first contact physiotherapy (FCP)/advanced practice role and responsibilities.

-Who provides my Professional Liability Insurance when I am employed as an FCP?
+Who provides my professional liability insurance (PLI) when I am employed as an FCP?

 If my employer is covered why do I need my CSP PLI?